 With its 6,000 years of wine history, Romania is one of the oldest wine-growing countries in Europe.
 Already the Greek poet Homer mentioned in the 8th century in his Iliad the Thracian wines and the historian Herodotus (482-425 BC) tells of the wine trade of the Greek colonists on the Black Sea coast.
 German settlers from Saxony revived viticulture in Transylvania in the 12th century, and in the 18th century these were those of Maria Theresa (1717-1780) brought Swabians into the country.
 The historical landscape Bessarabia, where there has also been 5,000 years of viticulture, was inhabited at the beginning of the 19th century mainly by Romanians.
 This today too Moldova counting area belonged in the period 1917-1940 to Romania.

 In the 1960s, many new vineyards were created.
 In the communist era, of course, production was state-owned.
 As a result of the political upheaval, a wave of privatization began in 1990 with many micro-owners.
-The leading production companies have joined forces in a private export sales company.
+The leading production companies have joined together in a private export sales company.
 The vineyards in 2012 covered 192,000 hectares of vineyards with falling tendency (in 2000 there were 253,000 hectares).
 Of these, 3.311 million hectoliters of wine were produced (see also under Wine production volumes ).
-Around three quarters are made up of white wines, and a quarter on red wines.
+About three-quarters are made up of white wines, a quarter on red wines.
 Romania also has a significant production for table grapes; the main varieties used for this are Afus Ali.
 Chasselas.
 Muscat d'Hamburg.
-Italia and Victoria, The Blend in 2010:
+Italia and Victoria, Of the Blend in 2010:

 Synonyms or Romanian name